 Watch excerpts of performances from A Grand Piano Celebration 2022

 Student, Yiran He performing White Peacock, by Charles Thomlison Griffes.

 Students, David Szabo, tenor and Yingfei Li, piano perform Hoffnung, Opus 82, No.1, by Ludwig Van Beethoven.

 Students, Jiye Kim and GaYoung Lee, duo piano, perform Paganini Variations, by Witold Lutoslawski.

-Dr. Linda Apple Monson and Dr. Anna Balakerskaia with Dr. John Paul Healey and student Eunae Ko Han perform Stars and Stripes Forever, by John Philip Sousa.
+Dr. Linda Apple Monson and Dr. Anna Balakerskaia with Dr. John Paul Healey and Dr. Eunae Ko Han performing Stars and Stripes Forever, by John Philip Sousa.